Marginal Deformations of N=4 SYM and Open vs. Closed String Parameters: Introduction

 The structure of this paper is the following: In section 2 we review some known facts about marginal deformations of the $\Ncal=4$ theory and their gravity duals.
 In addition, we explore some special points in the deformation space for which the general theory with $\beta\neq 0$ and $\rho\neq 0$ is equivalent to an exactly marginal deformation with either $\widetilde{\beta}=0$ or $\widetilde{\rho}=0$.
-In section 3, we employ the method proposed in \cite{Kulaxizi0610} in order to determine the relevant noncommutativity matrix for the $\rho$--deformation.
-Having acquired the open string data, we move on to map them to the closed string fields $(g,B)$.
+In section 3, we use the logic outline in \cite{Kulaxizi0610} and determine the noncommutativity matrix for the $\rho$--deformation.
+Viewing $\nc$ as part of the open string data which describe the deformation, we use the Seiberg-Witten relations to find the corresponding closed string data $(g,B)$.
 This procedure is illustrated in section 4 where we derive the $\rho$--deformed flat space geometry up to third order in the deformation parameter.
 In section 5 we proceed with considerations on the DBI action which provide us with the gravity dual of the $\rho$--deformed theory to the same order.
-Section 6, contains an extensive discussion on the ideas set forth in this note, whereas conclusions and possible extensions are given in section 7.
+We conclude in section 6.